4GeeksAcademy/css-tutorial-exercises-course/exercises/01.1-Add-a-style-tag/README.md

 # `01.1` The Style Tag

-If you want to add styles into a website by writing CSS you always have to add it within a `<style>` tag.
+The previous exercise had a pre-writen `<style>` tag.
-You can have as many style tags as you want, but it is recommended to have only one at the beginning of your website code.
+Let's add one style tag ourselves.
+It is recommended to have only one style tag, always at the beginning of your website code.

 ```HTML
 <style>